 Have you ever wondered why exactly aging causes you to lose range on your drive?
 There are actually several causes for this.

 The most obvious is the loss of strength that comes with aging.
 As you age you tend to lose muscle mass and strength.
 This affects everything you do but especially your athletic performance.
+Weak legs and core are especially bad for your golf game.

-While golf is relatively low paced and more dependent on skill than power, this age-related strength loss will eventually affect your swing.
+While golf is relatively low-paced and more dependent on skill than power, this age-related strength loss will eventually affect your swing.
 The good news is that you can counter the strength loss with strength training quite effectively.

 This will affect both the range of motion of your swing as well as the power you can transfer to the ball in your drive.
-If you are interested in improving your golf swing I recommend the Simple Senior Swing program, that I talk more about in my golf swing tips for seniors article.
+If you are interested in improving your golf swing I recommend the Simple Senior Swing (affiliate link) program, that I talk more about in my golf swing tips for seniors article.

 I hope you found my recommendation for the longest golf ball for seniors useful.
 If you have any questions about the recommendations, don’t hesitate to contact me through the comments section below.